PostHog/meta/requests-for-comments/2022-11-09-nail-distribution.md

 ### Let's post here out of habit/hygiene factor

-For _these_ channels, I think it should just be the responsibility of the person who created the content itself to post it in the above channels (or not - it's your call).
-That way, we're staying focused on the stuff we want to get good at.

-- PostHog LinkedIn - _could outsource_
 - PostHog Twitter - _could outsource_
-- User Slack - _could outsource_
+- User Slack - _whoever wrote the content_
-- Hacker News
+- Hacker News - _only for Show HN announcements, we shouldn't post anything else here and just let/hope others do it_
-- LinkedIn paid ads
+- LinkedIn paid ads - _Charles_
-- Twitter paid ads
+- Twitter paid ads - _Andy_
 - Dev.to (remember to add [canonicals](https://dev.to/michaelburrows/comment/125j0)) - _could outsource_

 ## Why these channels and what types of content?